-As a tenant, your Landlord should be responsible for any significant repairs.
+As a tenant, your landlord should be responsible for any significant repairs.
 Some Letting Agents and Landlords are better than others when it comes to repairs; however, and even if you are renting, you might end up doing some minor maintenance of the property yourself.

-If you are a Homeowner, then all this is down to you, as is ensuring the property, which will be a condition of any mortgage you take out.
+If you are a Homeowner, then all this is down to you, ensuring the property will be a condition of any mortgage you take out.

 Contrary to what some people might say, owning your own home is not for everyone.
-If you are young and moving in with your partner for the first time.
+Suppose you are young and moving in with your partner for the first time.
 There’s nothing wrong with renting for a while.
 Things don’t always work out the way we plan, and it can be tough to get removed from a mortgage.

 Buying a home is an enormous financial commitment, and everyone should consider all the options before diving in if you decide to rent though it may take you much longer to save up for a deposit.
 If you are looking for a rough idea of the deposit and more information, check out our article ‘how much deposit do I need to purchase a property in Birmingham‘.

 Ultimately, in the end, most people end up deciding they would prefer to buy than rent.
 Whether you are renting or paying a mortgage, you are making monthly payments to live somewhere, and most would rather see this go towards their benefit than someone else’s.
-It is sometimes just a case of getting your timing right and also being in the correct financial position to be able to proceed.
+It is sometimes just a case of getting your timing right and being in the correct financial position to proceed.

-If you are looking to purchase a property as a First Time Buyer in Birmingham, we are more than happy to help and offer trusted Mortgage Advice in Birmingham, suited to your individual needs.
+If you are looking to purchase a property as a first-time buyer in Birmingham, we are more than happy to help and offer trusted Mortgage Advice in Birmingham, suited to your individual needs.